creativetechnologylab/python-for-beginners/introduction.md

 ## Choosing a Python Interpreter

-Now that VSCode can see your Conda/Mamba installation, we can use its `base` environment as our interpreter for Python projects.
+Now that VS Code can see your Conda/Mamba installation, we can use its `base` environment as our interpreter for Python projects.

 To do this we press Ctrl + Shift + P (Windows) or Command + Shift + P (Mac) to bring up VS Code's Command Palette.